julelang/manual/src/compiler/directives.md

 ### Variables

-Here is the list of variables and their existence:
+Here is the list of variables and their meanings:

 - `windows`: operating system is windows
 - `darwin`: operating system is darwin